Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: The Mukhanov-Sasaki Equation

+We pause to note that although the quantum-pressure terms in Eq.~(\ref{Eq:curdee}) do not have a {\em direct\/} cosmological analogue, our final Mukhanov-Sasaki equation is in fact relevant for cosmology.
+Indeed, within inflationary cosmology, the Einstein equations that describe the background evolution of inflationary spacetime yield a Mukhanov-Sasaki equation that is of the form of Eq.~(\ref{MukhanovSasakiQP}) but with the coefficient of the damping term being the number of spatial dimensions, with a small correction due to the so-called ``slow-roll parameters''~\cite{Weinberg:2008zzc} that is reminscent of the small parameter $\gamma_{\text{QP}}$ obtained here.
+More generally, as we shall show below, Eq.~(\ref{MukhanovSasakiQP}) leads to a crucial prediction of inflationary theory, which is spontaneous particle creation that leads (in the cosmological context) to the distribution of anisotropies in the CMB.

-The preceding arguments suggest a natural approximation for (\ref{MukhanovSasakiQP}) in which we take $\alpha_{\text{QP}} \to 1$ and $\gamma_{\text{QP}} \to 0$.
+In fact, the quantum pressure effects in Eq.~(\ref{MukhanovSasakiQP}) are essential for achieving particle production.
+To see this, we now examine the implications of making a futher approximation (motivated by our preceding estimates), in which we take $\alpha_{\text{QP}} \to 1$ and $\gamma_{\text{QP}} \to 0$.
 Indeed, this approximation brings Eq.~(\ref{MukhanovSasakiQP}) into a very simple form:

 where we assume a constant speed of sound $c$.
-This form was discussed in detail in~\cite{Eckel:2017uqx}, and is expected to hold for a one dimensional universe.
-To solve this, we introduce the conformal time $d\eta=\frac{cdt}{R(t)}$ that measures the horizon size in cosmology.
+Equation~(\ref{MSeasy}) was discussed in detail in~\cite{Eckel:2017uqx}.
+Here, we solve it by introducing the conformal time $d\eta=\frac{cdt}{R(t)}$ that measures the size in cosmology.
 Equation (\ref{MSeasy}) then takes the form of a simple harmonic oscillator: $\chi_{n}''(\eta)+n^{2}\chi(\eta)=0$, with plane waves $e^{\pm i|n|\eta}$ as solutions.
-Thus switching back to proper time $t$ we get :
+Switching back to proper time $t$, we get:

 This shows that the amplitude of the modes will be conserved with time in the $\gamma_{\text{QP}} \to 0$ limit.
 Thus the quantum pressure correction $\gamma_{\text{QP}}$ plays the role of a damping parameter.
 As we will see in Sec. \ref{sec:SPC}, nonzero $\gamma_{\text{QP}}$ (even if it is small in magnitude) is essential for particle production.
+This is a well-known fact in cosmology \cite{Fulling:1989nb}, where a conformally invariant scalar field living in a $(1+1)$-dimensional spatially flat FLRW spacetime, has plane wave modes as solutions of the wave equation and thus leads to no particle creation.